Table of Contents

 The Home Care for the Elderly program is somewhat unique among the states as it provides financial assistance directly to the caregiver instead of the individual who requires care.
 Caregivers can be related, but it is not a requirement that they be family members.
 However, it is required that the caregivers be approved by both the care recipient and the case manager.
 The home, in which the individual will receive care, must also be approved by the case manager.

-Last year, nearly 3000 Florida elders benefited from the subsidy.
-Funding levels and participation rates are expected to remain the same for the program this year.
+Last year, approximately 2,600 Florida elders benefited from the subsidy.
+It is projected that funding levels and participation rates will increase for the program this year.
+Up to 3,000 Florida residents are expected to be participants in HCE in 2018.

 To qualify for the HCE Program, a Florida resident must be at risk for nursing home placement, be 60+ years old, and be financially eligible.
 Recipients of any of the following federal programs automatically meet the financial qualifications: Supplemental Security Income (SSI), Qualified Medicare Beneficiary (QMB), or Specified Low-income Medicare Beneficiary (SLMB).

-Otherwise, the income and asset limits are the same as the Medicaid Institutional Care Program (ICP).
-As of 2017, an individual applicant must have less than $2,205 in gross monthly income and a married couple must have less than $4,405 in monthly gross income.
-An individual applicant must have less than $2,000 in savings and property, excluding the home and vehicle.
+Otherwise, the income and asset limits are the same as for the Medicaid Institutional Care Program (ICP).
+As of 2018, an individual applicant must have less than $2,250 in gross monthly income.
+This amount is equivalent to 300% of the Federal Benefit Rate.
+For married couples, only the income of the applicant is considered.
+This means if both spouses are applying for the program, each may have monthly income up to $2,250.
+An individual applicant must have less than $2,000 in assets, which includes savings and property, but excludes one’s primary home and vehicle.
 The asset limit for a married couple is slightly higher at $3,000.
 Note that participants cannot be concurrently enrolled in and receiving benefits from both the HCE program and the Statewide Medicaid Managed Care program.

 This HCE Program provides financial assistance to caregivers to help them care for elderly individuals.
 All eligible applicants receive a basic subsidy, which on average is $106 / month.
 However, it may be slightly higher based on the care recipient’s income.
 This subsidy can be used for rent, housing, and medical services.
 As mentioned above, there are also special subsidies that are to be used for services and supplies.
 However, the amount is determined based on the client’s income and needs.
 Case management is also provided as needed.